The Basic Idea

-The basic idea of an e-bomb -- or more broadly, an electromagnetic pulse (EMP) weapon -- is pretty simple.
+The basic idea of an electromagnetic pulse (EMP) weapon is pretty simple.
 These sorts of weapons are designed to overwhelm electrical circuitry with an intense electromagnetic field.

 For our purposes, the most important thing to understand about electromagnetism is that electric current generates magnetic fields and changing magnetic fields can induce electric current.
 This page from How Radio Works explains that a simple radio transmitter generates a magnetic field by fluctuating electrical current in a circuit.
 This magnetic field, in turn, can induce an electrical current in another conductor, such as a radio receiver antenna.
 If the fluctuating electrical signal represents particular information, the receiver can decode it.